-We are off and running for the 2019 SOTM for NJNA.
-This year we are stitching ANG’s Stitch of the Month which is a mystery project by By Debbie Rowley, Linda Reinmiller, Mary Knapp, and Pat Hartman.
-You can find the information at https://www.needlepoint.org/page/SOTM2019 using your ANG login and password information.
+After much discussion and voting, the NJNA SOTM group chose ANG’s 2019 Stitch of the Month project designed by Debbie Rowley, Linda Reinmiller, Mary Knapp, and Pat Hartman for our 2019 SOTM project.
+More information can be found on the ANG website (https://www.needlepoint.org/page/SOTM2019) using your ANG login and password information.

 - If you are using Debbie Rowley’s colorway, there are three threads missing from the Materials List – S211, S504, and S931; these are all DMC Satin Flosses.
 There is supposed to be a correction posted to the ANG website but it’s not there yet.